NimaZ05/KivyApp/README.md

-# this is practice with kivy frame work
+# this is practice with kivy framework
 # feel free